The Celebrity Personal Assistant Network

 Headhunter to the Stars Radio Interview

-Celebrity recruiter, Brian Daniel, gives an in-depth interview about how he got started assisting others.
-Inspired by meeting his first billionaire at 17 years old, Brian eventually went on to working for some of the most recognized names on Earth.
+Celebrity recruiter, Brian Daniel, gives an in-depth interview about how he got started assisting the rich and famous.
+Inspired by meeting his first billionaire at 17 years old, Brian eventually went on to working for some of the most recognized names on Earth, like working for the Royal Saudis, the Johnson & Johnson family, and the real-life "Crazy Rich Asians" family. (see photos and videos HERE).

-Part 1: Insights for breaking into the business
+Part 1: Insights for breaking into the PA business

 What it's like to work for a celebrityWhat it's like to work for a celebrity